dobairoland/ZyEHW/sw/README.md

 ZyEHW needs some additional files for the communication with the SD card.
-Files `mmc.c` and `sd_hardware.h` need to be copied from the Zynq First Stage Boot Loader into `sw/cpu0` (because of license restrictions).
+Files `mmc.c` and `sd_hardware.h` need to be copied from the Zynq First Stage Boot Loader into `sw/cpu0` (because of license restrictions we cannot distribute these files together with ZyEHW).
 We will implement our own SD card communication in the near future.

 Connect Zedboard to your computer and start the serial terminal program.
 A lot